 Blocking Indicators in Mimecast

-Different indicators require different methods to block in Mimecast based on the indicator type.
+Different indicators require different methods to Block in Mimecast based on the indicator type.

 File Hashes

-To block file hashes in Mimecast, they are added to Bring Your Own Threat Intel with a block action.
-Every customer has a 100,000 quota license by default, which should be enough for this integration to function.
+To Block File Hashes in Mimecast, they are added to Bring Your Own Threat Intel with a Block action.
+Every customer has a 100,000-quota license by default, which should be enough for this integration to function.

 Domains

-To block domains in Mimecast, a Blocked Sender Policy is created for each domain, using the domain as the Applies From scope.
+To Block domains in Mimecast, a Blocked Sender Policy is created for each domain, using the domain as the Applies From scope.

 CrowdStrike Falcon Actions and Severity

 When sharing indicators with CrowdStrike, the action and severity levels can be set for each indicator type separately.
 This enables you to rate different types of indicators shared with CrowdStrike differently.
-For example, file hashes can be set for execution prevention at a high severity level, while phishing domains and URLs can be set for detection only with a medium severity.
+For example, File Hashes can be set for execution prevention at a high severity level, while phishing domains and URLs can be set for detection only with a medium severity.
 These settings will be unique to each organization and its security best practices.

 Mimecast recommends testing with lower severity and lighter-touch actions for initial testing, and working up to a desired level for each.
 These settings can be changed at any time when editing the integration.